 I offer instructions for pickling the beets in the refrigerator style here.
 I love doing this with winter vegetables and it couldn’t be easier to rig up.
 Equal parts water and vinegar of your choice, spices, herbs, little salt and sweetening, all heated up.
 Pour it on top of vegetables packed in a jar, put the lid on and leave it in the fridge for 5-7 days.
 Super low maintenance and plenty of crunchy, tangy things for salads and snacks throughout the week.
 Sprouting the wild rice is similarly low key.
 Just place the rice in a jar, cover it with plenty of water and put a lid on it.
 Change the water twice a day for 2-3 days until you start seeing the white of the rice coming out and some curling up in the grains.
 Delightfully chewy complex carbohydrates are now at your disposal (back in the high life again, guys).
 If you can’t wait a couple days to sprout it, you could always stir in some cooked wild rice on the more al denté side.
 The chew-factor is so important.

 I would love to know how you all ease into the warmer weather as it slowly seeps in.
 Do you cook up and eat anything special?
 Start going to yoga more?
 Do you obsessively seek out green things?
-Are you contemplating a juice fast/feast?
-(I feel like everyone around me is) Do you listen to awesome throwback 80s-style jams?
-I’m so curious about all of yous :)
+Let me know in the comments xo

 cider-pickled beets ingredients: